otsosaarinen/otsosaarinen/README.md

 ## Hi 👋

-**About me**
+### About me

 I'm an ICT engineer from Turku, passionate about technology and motivated to start my career in IT industry.
-I'm very interested about web development, integrations & health technology.
+I'm very interested in web development, integrations & health technology.

+### Education
+** Bachelor of Engineering, Information and Communications Technology** Turku University of Applied Sciences, Turku, Finland 2025

 ### Skills
 **Frontend**\